Do you depend on Windows’ native Microsoft Defender security app to protect your PC from malware?

 7 – Toggle the “Controlled folder access” setting to On.

 Congratulations!
-Windows Defender’s native ransomware protection is now enabled on your PC.
+Microsoft Defender’s native ransomware protection is now enabled on your PC.

 Now it’s time to check to see which folders are currently being protected against ransomware…

 2 – Click Yes in response to the “User account control” dialog.

 3 – Review the list of protected folders to see which folders are currently being protected against ransomware.

 4 – (Optional) If you want to add a folder on any attached drive to the protected folders list simply click Add a protected folder and then navigate to the folder you wish to add and click Select Folder.

 Note: You can add as many folders as you want to the protected folders list.